 From the Campaign Builder, you can set your campaigns to different priorities (high, medium, or low), by selecting from the options under the priority column.
 If multiple engagements target a user simultaneously, and to ensure that users still have a chance to be exposed to all engagements, the platform will choose which engagement to display according to the following logic:

 - The probability that engagements belonging to High Priority campaigns will be displayed is 70%

 - The probability that engagements belonging to Medium Priority campaigns will be displayed is 20%

 - The probability that engagements belonging to Low Priority campaigns will be displayed is 10%

-A control group can be set per account or per campaign at the following increments: 5%, 10%, 15%, 20%, and 25%.
-Increasing the percentage means less visitors will be exposed to campaigns, however the data is more statistically accurate.
+A control group can be set per account or campaign to any integer between 0% to 25%.
+Increasing the percentage means fewer visitors will be exposed to campaigns, however, the data is more statistically accurate.
 0% means that the control group feature is switched off.

-Per account: Means the selected percentage of control group visitors will not be exposed to any type of engagement from any of the campaigns.
+Per account: This means the selected percentage of control group visitors will not be exposed to any type of engagement from any of the campaigns.
 This enables you to evaluate the performance of the whole program.
-This setting is on the Campaigns page.
+This setting is in the Campaign Builder.
 (Default value is 5%).

-Per campaign: Means the selected percentage of control group visitors will not be exposed to any type of engagement from the specified campaign, but may be exposed to another campaigns’ engagements.
+Per campaign: This means the selected percentage of control group visitors will not be exposed to any type of engagement from the specified campaign but may be exposed to another campaigns’ engagements.
 This enables you to evaluate the performance of specific campaigns.
 This setting is on the campaign summary page.
 (Default value is 10%).